Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Your US phone will work with no problem within the US Virgin Islands of St. Thomas, St. Croix, and St. John.
 If heading to the British Virgin Islands, even for the day, your US phone will NOT work without significant international charges.

 With that said, I’ve found parts of St. John’s East End (close to Tortola) will pick up towers on the British Virgin Islands.
-If that’s the case, I turn my phone on airplane mode when trekking the fantastic hikes on St. John.
+If that’s the case, I turn my phone on airplane mode when trekking the fantastic hikes on St. John, just to be safe.

 Driving in the Virgin Islands

 The United States Virgin Islands are the only US soil where driving on the left side is the law of the land.
-It can be harrowing at first, but trust me, follow these driving tips in the USVI, and you’ll be driving on the left like a pro in no time!
+It can be harrowing at first, but trust me, follow these USVI driving tips, and you’ll be driving on the left like a pro in no time!

 Currency in the Virgin Islands